HackyHour/Wuerzburg/README.md

 You can also find companions to join a professional or fun project.

 For up to date information visit our [website](http://hackyhour.github.io/Wuerzburg/).

+If you want to edit the website, modify `index.md` and send a pull request.